This post may contain affiliate links. Please see our disclosure policy.

 Can I substitute heavy cream with half-and-half?

-You can but the cake won’t have that same rich texture that heavy whipping cream will impart.
-Half and half is a mixture of whole milk and heavy cream so it has a lower fat content than heavy cream alone.
-So it can be used, but the end result will be slightly different.
-Still good though!
+You can, but the cake won’t have the same rich texture that heavy whipping cream gives it.
+Half-and-half is made with whole milk and cream, so it has a lower fat content than heavy cream.
+The cake will still be good, but it may be slightly lighter and less velvety.

 Can I bake the cake in a tube pan or loaf pan?

 Yes!
-You can use a 10-inch tube pan (18 cup pan) or divide the batter equally amongst two 9×5 loaf pans.
+You can use a 10-inch tube pan or divide the batter equally amongst two 9×5 loaf pans.
 Adjust the baking times and keep an eye on the cakes so as to not under or overbake.

 How do I prevent the cake from sticking to the pan?